Have questions? Our expert AI assistant can help with CBAM queries.

 Do I need to be authorised to import CBAM goods during the definitive period?

-Yes.
-From the beginning of the definitive CBAM period in 2026, importers must be authorised CBAM declarants to continue importing CBAM goods.
+Yes, During the definitive CBAM period, importers must be authorised CBAM declarants to continue importing CBAM goods.
 Without authorisation, imports will be blocked by customs authorities, and importers may face significant penalties.

 When do I need to start paying for my CBAM emissions?

-The financial obligation starts with the definitive CBAM phase, making it essential to track emissions accurately in advance.
+The financial obligation starts with the definitive CBAM phase, making it essential to track emissions accurately right from the start.

 Do I need to collect emissions data from suppliers, or can I use default values?